Lutheran Church in Great Britain: History

 In the English-speaking lineage, Holy Trinity the Less was succeeded by St Anne's Lutheran Church which worshipped at the Anglican church of St Anne and St Agnes from 1966 to 2013 in the City of London.
 The German-speaking congregation now meets in Cambridge.
 St Anne's now worships at the Anglican church of St Mary-at-Hill, also located in the city.
 The German Church of St Mary-le-Savoy now exists as part of the united German congregation of St Mary and St George.
 The congregation now meets in the chapel within the International Lutheran Student Centre in Bloomsbury, London.

 All Lutheran congregations in Britain were originally ethnic churches that worshipped in various national languages and most that remain still function on ethnic-linguistic lines.
 The LCiGB was founded as the English-speaking United Lutheran Synod in April 1961 by four congregations in London, High Wycombe, Corby, and Hothorpe Hall.
 These congregations were mainly founded by European immigrants, but now worshipped in English.
 In 1978, it changed its name to the Lutheran Church in Great Britain – United Synod.
 In 1988, the words 'United Synod' were dropped from its name.
 From 1961 to 2000, the LCiGB was led by a dean who had episcopal functions, but was not a consecrated bishop.
-In 2000, it adopted a fully episcopal polity when the Right Revd Walter Jagucki was consecrated as the first Bishop.
-In 2013, the LCiGB was accepted by the Presiding Bishops of the Porvoo Communion for full membership, and it was admitted into the Communion when Bishop Martin Lind signed the Porvoo Declaration in September 2014.
+In 2000, it adopted a fully episcopal polity when Walter Jagucki was consecrated as the first Bishop.
+In 2013, the LCiGB was accepted by the presiding bishops of the Porvoo Communion for full membership, and it was admitted into the Communion when bishop Martin Lind signed the Porvoo Declaration in September 2014.